lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level2/polymer-in-water.rst

 ..  container:: justify

     Here, a constant forcing is applied to the two ends of the PEG molecule until it stretches.
 Create a new folder next to the previously created folders, call it *pullonPEG/*, and create a new input file in it called *input.lammps*.

 ..  container:: justify

-   First, let us create a variable *f0* corresponding to the magnitude of the force we are going to apply.
-The force magnitude is chosen to be large enough to overcome the thermal agitation and the entropic contribution from both water and PEG molecules (it was chosen by trial and error).
-Copy in the *input.lammps* file:
+    First, let us create a variable *f0* corresponding to the magnitude of the force we are going to apply:

 ..  code-block:: lammps